ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 A multimap is the perfect data structure for our search engine example:

 - Given a collection of documents (e.g. web pages), find all web pages containing a given word.

 To find all documents containing a given word, we will build a multimap, where the key is a word, and the values are all documents containing that word.
 Then, searching for a word will just mean looking it up in the multimap.

-    class Document:
-        // We model a document as a list of words.
+    // We model a document as a list of words. datatype Document:
-        Document(contents):
-            this.contents = contents
+        contents: Collection of String

-    class SearchEngine:
+    datatype SearchEngine:
-        SearchEngine():
-            this.database = new Map()
+        database: Map of String to Set of Document = new Map()

-        add(doc):
-            // Add a new document to the database. for each word in doc.contents:
+        // Add a new document to the database. add(doc: Document):
+            for each word in doc.contents:
+                if not database.containsKey(word):
-                // Get the set of documents containing this word. set = this.database.get(word)
+                    // This is the first document containing this word. database.put(word, new Set())

-                if set is null:
-                    // This is the first document containing this word. set = new Set()
+                // Get the set of documents containing this word, and add the document. set = database.get(word)

-                // Add the document to the set. set.add(doc)
-                this.database.put(word, set)

-        find(word):
+                set.add(doc)

-            // Find all documents containing a given word. if this.database.containsKey(word):
+        // Find all documents containing a given word. find(word: String) -> Set of Document:
+            if database.containsKey(word):
-                return this.database.get(word)
+                return database.get(word)
             else:
                 // If the word is not found, return an empty set. return new Set()

+Note that we don't have to `put` the updated set back into the database (in the `add` method).
+This is because complex data structures are *mutable*, as explained in section XX.

 :::